 There’s a lot to learn about co-occurring disorders, dual diagnoses, and available treatment options, but we can help.

-Mental Health Disorders That Are Often Diagnosed Alongside Addiction
+Mental Health Disorders That Are Often Diagnosed Alongside Substance Use Disorders

-Because of legal reasons, some facilities cannot admit people with certain mental illnesses, but facilities can address many other illnesses.
+Because of legal reasons, some facilities cannot admit people with certain mental health disorders, but facilities can address many other disorders.

 A person with a dual diagnosis often has one or more of the following mental health conditions: